 - more marked mucosal irregularity of malignant lesions in pseudoachalasia

-- the temporary patency of lower oesophageal sphincter if the hydrostatic pressure is increased in achalasia
+- the temporary patency of lower esophageal sphincter if the hydrostatic pressure is increased in achalasia

-Computed tomography is usually the imaging modality of choice for equivocal cases because it would more clearly depict a malignant lesion, as well as potential lymph node involvement, local invasion, or metastatic spread.
+CT is usually the imaging modality of choice for equivocal cases because it more clearly depicts a malignant lesion, as well as potential lymph node involvement, local invasion, or metastatic spread.